staticprops/cms-wordpress-staticprops/README.md

 ### Step 7.
 Try preview mode

-On DatoCMS, go to one of the posts you've created and:
+On Staticprops, go to one of the posts you've created and:

 - **Update the title**.
 For example, you can add `[Draft]` in front of the title.
 - Click **Save**, but **DO NOT** click **Publish**.
 By doing this, the post will be in the draft state.